dadukhankevin/genespace/README.md

 ### Colab Notebook
 **Demo 1:** [Solve two problems with one algorithm](https://colab.research.google.com/drive/1PeIKc-5Iv8z19bOfarrv-mkxe5hQW3kT?usp=sharing)

-That's pretty much it, the goal is that every problem can be solved with this algorithm:
+That's pretty much it, the *goal* is that every problem can be solved with this algorithm:s
 ```python
 ge = general_evolution.GeneralEvolution(fitness_function,
                                         output_shape=ANY_SHAPE,
                                         device="cuda")
 ge.solve(SOME_NUMBER_OF_STEPS)
 ```
 It's far from perfect yet, but it's a start!
+All you have to do is change the fitness function, and the output shape.

+But behind this simple interface, a lot of interesting stuff is happening to make this work, here's how it works:

 ## Background: Phenotypes vs Genotypes
 I'm no expert in biology, but as you likely remember from 7th grade science, our existence can be explained in two ways: